kingsdigitallab/alice-thornton/frontend/posts/news/2023-07-26-durham-events-tickets-now-on-sale.md

 ---

-Tickets for our events at 'Alice Thornton Week' at  Durham Cathedral are now on sale.
+Tickets for our 'Alice Thornton Week' events at  Durham Cathedral are now on sale.
 Please buy early to avoid disappointment!

 ## Wednesday 18th October, 7.30pm, Prior's Hall.
 Public lecture by Cordelia Beattie: 'Alice Thornton (1626-1707) and her Rediscovered Manuscripts'